jtgsystems/Custom-Modes-Roo-Code/README-comprehensive.md

 - Test mode definitions with real projects
 - Verify integration with Roo Code environment
 - Document any dependencies or requirements
-- Maintain consistency with ULTRON optimization patterns
+- Maintain consistency with optimization patterns

 ## 📄 License